Nikos-Michelis/Multi-Client-Rental-App/README.md

 # Multi-Client-Rental-App
-Built a basic Java file server that communicate to clients using JSON requests
+I built a basic Java file server that communicate to clients using JSON requests